 One Day in Amsterdam Itinerary

 Now that we’ve enjoyed Vondelpark, it’s time to get tipsy!
 The Dutch love their beer, so why not try a fabulously fun beer tour?
 I took one with three delightful ladies from New Jersey, and with our local guide, we had a simply spiffy time.

 The exact tour I took isn’t available anymore, so I recommend booking this one.
 It has great reviews and goes to local craft breweries, so I’m sure it will be tons of fun.
 You can book it yourself by clicking right here.

 I’m sure having four drinks on a beer tour doesn’t make one an expert of the Dutch bar scene, but let’s pretend that it does because I’m going to share with you…

 1) Beer Temple

 The Dutch have long been well known for beer, with Heineken probably being their most famous export.
-But we started our tour at Beer Temple, which Sean said was the first craft beer bar in Amsterdam.
-Sean also kicked off the tour by doing a kind of magic trick.
+But we started our tour at Beer Temple, which our guide said was the first craft beer bar in Amsterdam.
+He also kicked off the tour by doing a kind of magic trick.
 We all told us about the kind of beers we liked, and he ordered a different one for each of us.

 I said I liked craft beers, so I got an American IPA from Denmark called Wookiee.
 It was pleasingly hoppy and flavorful.
 I like a beer that has so much taste, it gives me the illusion that I am eating something.
 But the other ladies on the tour didn’t like such a strong beer, so they were able to get something a little less pungent.
 And a good time was had by all.